bmihelac/django-cruds/README.rst

 django-cruds is simple drop-in django app that creates CRUD (Create, read, update and delete) views for existing models and apps.

-It aims is to make prototyping faster.
+django-cruds goal is to make prototyping faster.

 Documentation
 -------------